Start Your Iowa LLC in just a Few Minutes

 The biennial report for the state of Iowa is due anytime between January 1 and April 1 in odd-numbered years.
 This means it is during the first four months of the first odd-numbered year after the creation of your LLC.
 It is then due every odd-numbered year thereafter.

-The state recommends filing early in the year to avoid the “due date rush” and any late fees or penalties.
+The state recommends filing early in the year to avoid the “due date rush” and to avoid any late fees or penalties.
 Even a foreign LLC has to submit a biennial report for each state it’s doing business within, although the due dates may be different.
 Check with your registered agent if this applies to you.

-Filing a biennial report online costs $45.
+Filing a biennial report online costs a $45 filing fee.
 You can also file by mail, but this method costs $60.
 The state recommends filing online since it is less expensive and simpler to do so.